MestreMoniz/Multi-Robot-MPC-Controllers-and-ROS-Implementation/README.md

 *Trajectory and velocity profile of JetBot 2 during cooperative interception control.*ROS simulation showing JetBot navigating in Gazebo using the CasADi-based MPC controller for cooperative tasks.*

 ![JetBot ROS Implementation in Gazebo](images/jetbot_ros_gazebo.png)
-*ROS simulation showing JetBot navigating in Gazebo using the CasADi-based MPC controller for cooperative tasks.*
+*ROS simulation showing JetBot navigating in Gazebo using the CasADi-based MPC controller.*

 ---